Vancouver International Airport: History

 In 1929, the City of Vancouver purchased land located on Sea Island to be used for aviation purposes, replacing the original grass airstrip at Minoru Park on Lulu Island.
 During World War II, the airport and its original terminal, now the South Terminal, were leased to the federal government and operated by the Department of National Defence and the Department of Transport as RCAF Station Sea Island.
 The airport was used for the British Commonwealth Air Training Plan.
-The crews and their families were housed in a new townsite on the island, named Burkeville, after Boeing president Stanley Burke.
+The crews and their families were housed in a new town-site on the island, named Burkeville, after Boeing president Stanley Burke.
 Funds from the lease were used to purchase additional land for new hangars and a production plant for Boeing Aircraft of Canada (now Boeing Canada).

 The present main terminal was completed in 1968 and has since been expanded to include separate domestic and international terminals.
 A north runway was completed in 1996.

+A United States border pre-clearance facility was created in the 1970s, and as of 2024 has the largest operating hours of any US pre-clearance facility, operating from 4:30 am to midnight the next day.

-In 2011, the airport announced that it will enact a program aiming to encourage airlines to start more flights between Vancouver and Asia.
+In 2011, the airport announced that it would enact a program aiming to encourage airlines to start more flights between Vancouver and Asia.
 As of 2022, the program has succeeded in many of its goals.

-The airport has often been described as a major trans-Pacific hub, due to its location in the Pacific Northwest and destinations in the Americas, Asia, and Australia, which help facilitate connecting flights.
-In 2019, Craig Richmond, President and CEO of the Vancouver Airport Authority, said that the recent growth of Seattle–Tacoma International Airport in the United States could challenge Vancouver's status as a trans-Pacific hub, although Seattle–Tacoma is already the larger airport.
+The airport has often been described as a major trans-Pacific hub due to its location in the Pacific Northwest and destinations in the Americas, Asia, and Australia, which help facilitate connecting flights.
+In 2019, Craig Richmond, then President and CEO of the Vancouver Airport Authority, said that the recent growth of Seattle–Tacoma International Airport in the United States could challenge Vancouver's status as a trans-Pacific hub, although Seattle/Tacoma is already the larger airport.

+Sea Island, where the airport is situated, is at sea level and has a 22 km system of dikes to protect the airport.
+The island has been identified as a location vulnerable to future storm surges and extreme weather events caused by climate change, requiring new pump stations and a raised dike.

 Terminals

-Vancouver International Airport has two terminals: the Main Terminal, and the South Terminal.
-The Main Terminal contains Domestic and International concourses.
-Free Wi-Fi is available in all sections of the airport.
-Throughout the terminal, there is trilingual English, French, and Chinese signage.
-The South Terminal, along with the adjacent floatplane docks, is referred to by airport management as "Airport South".
+Vancouver International Airport has two terminals: the Main Terminal and the South Terminal.
+The main terminal contains domestic and international concourses.
+Free internet access is available in all sections of the airport.
+Throughout the airport, there is trilingual English, French, and Chinese signage.
+The South Terminal, along with the adjacent floatplane docks, is referred to by airport management as "Airport South.".